Dr David Vernon Williams

 BA-LLB (VUW), BCL (Oxon), PhD (Dar es Salaam), Dip Theol (Oxon).

-Dr David V Williams FRSNZ holds a personal chair as Professor of Law at The University of Auckland.
+Dr David V Williams FRSNZ is a Professor Emeritus and Research Fellow in the Faculty of Law at The University of Auckland.
 After study at the Victoria University of Wellington, he was a Rhodes Scholar at the University of Oxford.
 He has tertiary qualifications in history, law and theology including a PhD from the University of Dar es Salaam in Tanzania.
 He has taught at the University of Dar es Salaam and the University of Auckland.
 He was an independent researcher and barrister (1991-2001) specialising in legal history research relevant to Treaty of Waitangi claims.

 For many years he was an activist in the Citizens Association for Racial Equality (CARE).
 He has worked with many iwi, but especially with Ngāti Whātua Ōrākei from the days of the Bastion Point/Takaparawhau occupation in the 1970s through to the enactment of the Ngāti Whātua Ōrākei Treaty Settlement Act 2012.
 He continues to be engaged by Ngāti Whātua Ōrākei and other iwi as an expert witness.

-His book publications include the Māori Land Legislation Manual (& database)(CFRT, 1994/1995); 'Te Kooti tango whenua': The Native Land Court 1864-1909 (Huia, 1999); Crown Policy Affecting Māori Knowledge Systems and Cultural Practices(Waitangi Tribunal, 2001); Matauranga Māori and Taonga (Waitangi Tribunal, 2001); joint editor and contributor to Waitangi Revisited: Perspectives on the Treaty of Waitangi (OUP, 2005); A simple nullity?: The Wi Parata case in New Zealand Law and History (AUP, 2011).
-Forthcoming in 2019 (with Cris Shore) is a major output from a Royal Society of New Zealand Marsden Fund grant: Shapeshifting Crown: Locating the State in Post-Colonial New Zealand, Australia, Canada and the UK (Cambridge University Press).
+His book publications include the Māori Land Legislation Manual (& database)(CFRT, 1994/1995); 'Te Kooti tango whenua': The Native Land Court 1864-1909 (Huia, 1999); Crown Policy Affecting Māori Knowledge Systems and Cultural Practices(Waitangi Tribunal, 2001); Matauranga Māori and Taonga (Waitangi Tribunal, 2001); joint editor and contributor to Waitangi Revisited: Perspectives on the Treaty of Waitangi (OUP, 2005); A simple nullity?: The Wi Parata case in New Zealand Law and History (AUP, 2011); and (with Cris Shore) Shapeshifting Crown: Locating the State in Post-Colonial New Zealand, Australia, Canada and the UK (CUP, 2019) – the major output of a Royal Society of New Zealand Marsden Fund grant.
 Additional publications include 21 book chapters, 36 refereed journal articles and 11 major technical reports submitted to the Waitangi Tribunal or the Office of Treaty Settlements.
 He has held a number of visiting positions at the University of Oxford and the University of Dar es Salaam (listed below under Distinctions/Honours).

 Research | Current